 After all the mochiko has been mixed in, add 2 1/2 tablespoons matcha powder and incorporate well.
 Using a spatula instead of a hand mixer works fine, too.

-Spray a 9-inch by 13-inch oven-safe glass baking dish with canola oil cooking spray.
-Coat well to prevent the baked mochi from sticking to the baking dish.
+Spray a 9-inch by 13-inch oven-safe glass baking dish with cooking spray.

-Bake mochi in preheated oven for 1 hour until the ends become browned and chewy.
+Bake mochi for 1 hour until the ends become browned and chewy.

-Allow the mochi to cool to room temperature.
-Using a plastic knife or a ceramic knife, cut the mochi into large squares (this prevents mochi from sticking to the knife).
+Allow mochi to cool to room temperature.
+Using a plastic knife or a ceramic knife to prevent sticking, cut the mochi into large squares (this prevents mochi from sticking to the knife).